peymanshahidi/minimum_wage/README.md

-# 5. Computational Requirements
+# 6. Computational Requirements

 The computational requirements for reproducing this paper are minimal.
 The project can be run on a modern laptop in about 20 minutes, using only open-source softwares.

+The code was last run on 2025-03-30 15:16:41.
 The machine details when I last ran it are:
 System info:
 - OS: "Ubuntu 20.04.6 LTS"
 - Processor:  11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz, 16 cores
 - Memory available: 31GB memory

-The code was last run on 2025-03-27 15:16:41.

 The Linux dependencies are mostly either for LaTeX or dependencies for various R packages.

-## 5.1.
+## 6.1.
 Runtime
 Approximate time needed to reproduce the analyses on a standard 2023 desktop machine is about 20 minutes:

 - [ ] <10 minutes